-Any gamers out there who’ve been hitched and now got little prodigies to manage?
+Are any gamers out there who’ve been hitched and now got little prodigies to manage?
 Or if you’re a regular parent with gamer kids, this is still the right place you came to!
 I’ll be giving you a list of 10 wonderful games for your kid to play without having to dodge your eyes and play GTA secretly.
 Let’s get into it.
-And side note: these are games below the 18 age limit.
+And a side note: these are games below the 18 age limit.

 Let’s start with the most obvious one since everybody’s heard of it by now.
 Epic Games’ Fortnite: Battle Royale.
-This third person cross-platform shooter has a massive global reach, and despite being in the shooter genre, it isn’t violent In fact there’s almost no blood in the game at all, just energy shields at most.
+This third-person cross-platform shooter has a massive global reach, and despite being in the shooter genre, it isn’t violent In fact there’s almost no blood in the game at all, just energy shields at most.
 Plus the cartoony art style and online play make it a great option for your kid.
-Although it does, of course, bring the risk of toxic individuals from the online play.
+Although it does, of course, bring the risk of toxic individuals from online play.
 Heck, your kid MIGHT just be contributing to that as well, so definitely be vigilant.

 Ori and the Blind Forest